Five Women Appointed to Administrative Roles in Higher Education

 Lynch-Watkins holds a bachelor’s degree in criminal justice from the University of Central Oklahoma and a master of public administration degree from Arkansas State University.

 Megan Haughey is the incoming athletic director at Rutgers University-Newark.
 Since 2018, Haughey has served as deputy athletic director and senior woman administrator at Stevens Institute of Technology in Hoboken, New Jersey.
-She also was the head coach of the institute’s women’s basketball team.
+She was also the head coach of the institute’s women’s basketball team.

 Haughey earned her bachelor’s degree in history from Lafayette College in Easton, Pennsylvania, and her master of social work degree with a focus on nonprofit management from Rutgers University.